What Is EVLT?

 Vein Institute of Pinellas has a sophisticated treatment room specially constructed for non-invasive varicose vein treatment.

 Patients who are suffering from vein disease symptoms including pain, cramps, heaviness, swelling, skin discoloration, restless legs, and leg heaviness are good candidates for EVLT.
 However, you still have to undergo a comprehensive examination by vein experts of Vein Institute of Pinellas.

 What Is Involved in EVLT?

-An ultrasound scan will be requested to identify the exact location of the inefficient vein.
-You will be asked to lie down and your leg (or any affected limb) will be cleaned and covered in drapes.
-The vein will be marked by a pen.
+An ultrasound scan will be requested to identify the exact location of the incompetent vein.
+You will be asked to lie down and your leg will be cleaned and covered in sterile drapes.

 Are Your Veins Suitable for EVLT?

 Almost all varicose vein sufferers are candidates to undergo EVLT.
 The Vein Institute of Pinellas has everything to offer on the market to help you understand your options and walk you through what treatments are best for you.